 You should NOT message me if:

--you're a couple
+-you're a couple.
+No really.

 -OKQ doesn't think we make a good match

 -you make or play video games as a full time activity.
 This is a weird stipulation, but let's just say it has to do with ethics in journalism.